shauli-ravfogel/academic-kickstart/content/publication/rlace/index.md

 publication: "Linear Adversarial Concept Erasure"
 publication_short: ""

-abstract: We formalize the problem of identifyign and erasing "concept subspaces" -- linear subspaces whose removal prevent linear models from recovering some concept, such as gender, from the representation.
-We show that existing techniques are not optimal for this task, and propose effective solutions.
+abstract: "We formalize the problem of identifyign and erasing concept subspaces -- linear subspaces whose removal prevent linear models from recovering some concept, such as gender, from the representation.
+We show that existing techniques are not optimal for this task, and propose effective solutions."

 # Summary.
 An optional shortened abstract.
-summary: ""
+summary: "We formalize the problem of identifyign and erasing concept subspaces, encoding concepts such as gender.
+We show that existing techniques are not optimal for this task, and propose effective solutions."

 tags: []
 categories: []